DisasterArea96/DreamFactoryBuddy/README.md

 <a href="https://youtu.be/fw08PYYXvaA">Battle Factory Buddy Setup Guide<a>

 ## Quick Start - First time setup for running on your own PC.
+* Check you've got at least 400MB to spare on your hard disk.
+That's not a lot, but you'll be sad if you use it all.
 * Download this repository as a ZIP file (click the Green Code button) and extract it somewhere on your PC.
 * If you don't already have python.
 Go to <a href="https://www.python.org/downloads/">python.org<a> and download the latest version of python and install it (you'll probably want the Windows-64 bit installer when given a big list of things to download).
 * Open file explorer and double click on setup.
 It should run for a few minutes and is done when you see `Starting development server`.
 If you don't see that (likely a black window flashes up and closes) then try running setuppython instead, which does the same thing in a slightly different way.